A-Perrier/reactsimplesurvey/README.md

 # React Simple Survey

-React Simple Survey is a easy-to-use survey renderer.
+React Simple Survey is an easy-to-use survey renderer.

 ## How to create a survey